hslatman/poc-env-phar/README.md

 Currently we're using [phar-builder](https://github.com/MacFJA/PharBuilder) because it's really simple, but we might opt for packages, such as [humbug/box](https://github.com/humbug/box), when we need more functionality.

+### Output
+Informative and error output can be improved, for example with tables for missing ENV VARs (including type information)